chrimson/ML-LTE-RFF/doc/matlab_auth.md

 firefox
 ```

-Log into https://matlab.mathworks.com and download installer
+Log into https://matlab.mathworks.com and download installer.
+Assumes an account has been registered

 ```